gmc-code/PC-Python/docs/python_files/file_conversions.rst

             .. tab-item:: Q1

-                Write a definition to do teh conversion from a python dictionary to a json file.
+                Write a definition to do the conversion from a python dictionary to a json file.

                 .. code-block:: python

-                    py_dict = {
+                    sport_dict = {
                         "cricket": {
                             "player": "Sobers",
                             "average": "57.8 runs per innings",